MooersLab/pymolsnips/nextpsnips.md

 - Convert each snippet category (Under Snippet Categories) into a link to the table of snippets below.
 - Add back the links to the list of editors
+- Separate spacemacs from emacs

 ## Problems with text editors (smaller headings are finished)
 ### Atom
 	- Installation: Success
 	- GIFY made: Two, install language and snippet packages.
 Snippet use - no...can't get to load - says "unmatched ]".
 	- Errors: still seeing "unmatched ]"
+	- Windows Install?
+Yes - same "unmatched ]" error
 ### BBEdit
 	- Installation: Success
 	- GIFY made: No
 	- Errors: Tab triggers only work the very first time.
 Once a tab stop is inserted, it will not repeat the tab trigger action.
 	- Tab stops do appear --> need to add {} around 0.
 Regardless if {} is present around the 0, that line still appears in the snippet.
 	- Need to fix click section for installation
+	- Windows?
+N/A Mac only
 ###### Brackets
 	- Installation: Success, easy
 	- GIFY made: Yes - package install, snippet install, snippet use.
 	- Errors: None
+	- Windows Install?
+Yes - same as Mac... just need to know where the pymolsnips folder is stored.
 ###### CudaText
 	- Installation: Success
 	- GIFY made: Yes - tab stops, use of ao, and plugin install
 	- Errors: None
+	- Windows?
+No
 ### Espresso
 	- Installation: Running trial version
 	- GIFY made: No